New DNA Nanotechnology Particle Testing Technique Developed

 More specifically, the process delivers therapeutic nucleic acid polymers into the cells of a patient.
 Indeed, gene therapy has evolved immensely over the years.
 In 2016 for example, scientists made significant progress using gene therapy for increasing the resistance of uninfected cells to HIV/Aids and even “snipping out” infected cells.

 Unfortunately, during gene therapy, it is often difficult to deliver therapeutic agents into the right cells.
-It is especially true with those agents which are DNA or RNA based.
-In a bid to solve this problem researcher have, over the last decades, often added compounds such as cholesterol into nanoparticles to ease the carriage of therapeutic agents into cells.
+It is especially true with those agents which are DNA or RNA-based.
+In a bid to solve this problem researchers have, over the last decades, often added compounds such as cholesterol into nanoparticles to ease the carriage of therapeutic agents into cells.

 Despite these efforts, the rapid development of these carriers is significantly hampered.
 Researchers are mandated to test the nanoparticles in cell culture before testing them in animals.
 This requirement slows down the whole research process and deters the efficiency of investigation to pinpoint suitable nanoparticles.

 The good news is that a team of researchers recently developed a novel nanoparticle testing technique that promises to hasten the development of gene therapies.
 This new technology does this through entirely dispensing with the cell culture testing and subsequently allowing for the rapid screening of nanoparticles to carry therapeutic agents to specific organs of the body.